cf-convention/cf-conventions/.github/CONTRIBUTING.md

 3. **In general, issues should be used for discussion of proposed changes and pull requests should be used for review of agreed upon changes.**
 In other words, if the content or concept of what is being proposed needs to be vetted by the community it should be vetted in an issue.
 If the proposal is non-controversial (such as a typo correction) or has been agreed to in concept in an issue, then detailed review of the text may take place in a pull request.
+Practically all changes should be documented and discussed in an issue fixed in a related pull request.

 4. **Use [labels](https://github.com/cf-convention/cf-conventions/labels) on issues and pull requests.**
-Please attempt to present contributions as enhancements, defects, or typos and label them accordingly.
+Contributions must be presented as enhancements, defects, or typos and labeled accordingly.

 ## Issues and Pull Requests

 The following cases describe potential patterns of use for issues and pull requests.

-1. **Typo Fix** If the change is a non-controversial fix such as a typo, no issue is required.
+1. **Typo Fix** If the change is a non-controversial fix such as a typo, no issue is required as these changes do not appear in the convention history.
 A pull request with the fix can be submitted directly.
 Contributors not familiar with github can submit issues for typos and similar issues for others to fix.